 Spinning.
 Check.
 Barre.
 Check.
 Yoga.
 Check.
-If you’re a regular at the gym, chances are you’re getting in your cardio and strength training.
-But one type of workout you’re likely overlooking is balance.
+If you’re a fitness lover, chances are you’re getting in your cardio and strength training.
+But one type of workout that is actually totally useful in your day-to-day life but you’re likely overlooking is balance.
 And moves that specifically target balance aren’t just for seniors.

 “Balance is key to functional movement as it is necessary to perform your everyday movements like lunging, squatting, bending, pulling, pushing, rotating and locomotion,” says Michaela Raagas, Master Educator at Technogym.
 “These fundamental movements are used in everyday activities and a variety of sports.
 Improving balance can contribute to better performance and help with preventing falls and injuries.”